 2. Dry skin

-For dry skin, water or Glycerine-based toners will help add moisture back into the skin, says Culhane.
-We love Trilogy’s Hydrating Mist Toner because it promises to deliver instant moisture.
-Similarily, Clinique’s Clarifying Lotion 2 is also formulated for dry/combination skin.
+For dry skin, water or glycerin-based toners will help add moisture back into the skin, says Culhane.
+We love Burt’s Bees Rosewater Toner and Kiehl’s alcohol-free Ultra Facial Toner because they both promise to soothe and hydrate without stripping the skin.

 3. Normal skin

-Normal skin types should look for cucumber in the ingredients.
+Normal skin types should look for cucumber in the ingredients, according to both skin experts.
 Dermalogica’s Multi-Active Toner combines Arnica and cucumber extracts to help keep skin smooth and refreshed.
-Meanwhile, Pixi’s Glow Tonic is an exfoliating toner works to remove dead skin cells.
-As a result, expect a healthy, radiant glow.
+Meanwhile, Pixi’s Glow Tonic is an exfoliating toner that works to slough off dead skin cells for a healthy, radiant glow.

 4. Oily skin

 If you’re on the oily end of the spectrum, a key ingredient to look out for is witch hazel, says Culhane.
-Thayers Alcohol-Free Rose Petal Witch Hazel Toner is jam-packed with good-for-your-skin ingredients, and it’s affordable.
-In addition, Aveda’s Botanical Kinetics Toning Mist also harnesses witch hazel, along with white oak and peppermint, to help balance oily skin.
+S.W.
+Basics’ Toner is made with only five good-for-your-skin ingredients—water, raw apple cider vinegar, witch hazel, and clary sage and sandalwood essential oils—and it’s affordable.
+Aveda’s Botanical Kinetics Toning Mist also harnesses witch hazel, along with white oak and peppermint, to help balance oily complexions.